adrianmess/intensify-mobile/README.md

 As a user I want to be able to store what weights i used on the machine

 ## Specifications
+###NOTICE: This project is currently running in Angular but I plan on switching it to REACT over the next couple of weeks.
 <!-- ## Setup/Installation Requirements
 * To view project code, _clone repository from_
 * To view project, _open in web browser_